bartek01200/Plant-grower/README.md

 - DHT22 temperature and humidity sensor
 - 16×2 LCD
 - Relay module
-- 5 V water pump
+- 5V water pump
 - Potentiometer
-- 5 V power supply
+- 5V power supply
+- Breadboard

 The soil moisture sensor provides the main watering input to the ESP32.
 When the measured moisture falls below the programmed threshold, the ESP32